mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option::  --format=<list_format>

-   Display the list of users in either GRID (default), TAB, CSV, or VERTICAL format - valid only for :option:`--list` option.
+   Specify the user display format.
+Permitted format values are GRID, CSV, TAB, and VERTICAL.
+The default is GRID.
+   This option is valid only if :option:`--list` is given.

 .. option:: --force, -f